Introducing Miss J.J. Hart, from her mother’s perspective….

 With no one to tell her how to handle it, she had essentially avoided it all by pouring herself into her studies, thereby giving herself time to figure it all out on her own.
 She focused on developing the things that she knew to be positive about herself: her intelligence, her love of people and life, and her ability to write.

-Working as an investigative reporter, she was dispatched from New York to London to work, assigned to secure an interview with Jonathan Hart, the self-made millionaire from Los Angeles, California.
+Working as an investigative reporter, she was dispatched from New York to London, assigned to secure an interview with Jonathan Hart, the self-made millionaire from Los Angeles, California.
 There was a lot of unusual speculation as to why he was in London, and it was her assignment to find out the actual reason.
 After many unsuccessful attempts to contact him, it was only by pure chance that she happened upon the man that would so change her life.

 What she didn’t know was that he had already decided that she was going to be with him for the rest of his life, and what Jonathan Hart put his mind to, he usually achieved.
 She had been no exception.

-Their first ten years together were pure magic.
+Their first years together had been pure magic.
 They married quickly and began an odyssey of love that carried them around the world several times, into adventures, danger, and intrigue.
 Jonathan encouraged her independence and her writing.
 She supported him in his business ventures and marveled at his seemingly insatiable need for excitement.
 He encouraged her to take chances and to trust him.
 She harnessed his restless spirit and kept him grounded.